As an Amazon Associate we earn from qualifying purchases.

 Whenever you’re using a sharp blade, you must be following some blade safety techniques.
 These techniques are acquired throughout your lifetime.
 You have learned these either from your ancestors or from some experts.
 Also, you have a natural skill to grow an awareness about the safety from a sharp blade.
 Above all, you must be following some fundamental rules as a user.
-So, what is your one rule to live by when it comes to blade safety?
+So, what is your one rule to live by when it comes to the safety of your blade?

-Here, we have collected some opinions from experts who have a vast knowledge about blade safety as they are using it for a long time.
-Throughout their time, they have followed these techniques when they are using a sharp blade.
-So, how we’ve done it?
+Here, we have collected some opinions from those experts who have a vast knowledge about blades.
+Throughout their time, they have followed these techniques and got results.
+But, let’s see how we’ve done this article, first.

 First, we made contact with these people who have an authority about these areas i.e. types of knives, dangers of knives and other blade related topics, survival gears and topics related to blades.
 Everyone has a blog or website which are super cool for like-minded people to follow.
 You can have a look at their website and I’m sure that you will learn so many things.
 I can say that; I’ve learned a lot!

 So, everyone was asked to share their opinion about “What Not to Do When You Are Using a Sharp Blade (Your ONE advice)?”
 Upon receiving their responses, this article is made.
 So, let’s check out what the experts said about it!

 Blade Safety: Your One Rule to Live By

 Safety comes first when you are using any kind of blades whether it is knife, axe, machete, hatchet or even razor.
 Before using any blade, you really need to know the rules ins and outs.
 Among the rules, there are some which are the topmost priority like how to pass a knife safely, how to hold a knife, how to pass a knife safely etc. So, what the experts said about it?

 Expert’s Opinion on Using Sharp Blades Safely